 For more information on human Rh disease click here.

 (results are positive for type B blood)

-The infant’s intestine is in a sensitive time during these couple of days.
+The infant’s intestine is in a sensitive time during this period.
 The antibodies delivered in the mother’s colostrum are not digested like regular proteins; instead, they are absorbed intact and provide the basis for the baby’s protection against infectious disease until the baby’s immune system is mature enough to make its own antibodies.
-After the first two days of life, the intestine achieves what is called “closure” and no more such absorption takes place.
+After the first day of life, the intestine achieves what is called “closure” and no more such absorption takes place.
 Any proteins that enter the GI tract are broken down as nutrients.

 The type B mother cat is giving a great big dose of anti-A antibodies right into her kittens with her colostrum and the babies are absorbing it into their bodies.
 The antibodies destroy the kittens’ developing red blood cells, they get pale, perhaps even jaundiced.
 They get weaker and weaker and then they die, poisoned by their own mother’s milk.

 As with human Rh disease, the first step in prevention is awareness.
 If one is going to breed purebred cats, have their blood types tested before they are bred.
 This can be done at the vet’s office with a test kit and can often be done “while you wait.”
 Ideally, a type B mother cat would only be bred to a type B tomcat.